GoogleCloudPlatform/serverless-sample-tester/README.md

 ```
 ````

-The parsed commands will not be run through a shell, meaning that the program will not perform any expansions, pipelines, redirections or any other functions that shells are responsible for.
-This also means that popular shell builtin commands like `cd`, `export`, and `echo` will not be available or may not work as expected.

-However, any environment variables referenced in the form of `$var` or `${var}` will expanded.
-In addition, bash-style multiline commands (i.e. non-quoted backslashes at the end of a line that indicate a line continuation) will also be supported.

-Do not set the Cloud Run region you'd like to deploy to through the `--region` flag in the `gcloud run` commands.
-Instead, as mentioned above, do so by setting the `run/region` gcloud property.
+## Configuration and Implementation

 ### README location
-If you wish to parse a README file located somewhere other than the root directory, you can include the README's location in a `config.yaml` file in the root directory, using the key `readme`.
+For parsing the README, the tool assumes that it is located in the target directory.
+If you wish to parse a README file located elsewhere, you can include the README's location in a `config.yaml` file in the target directory, using the key `readme`.
 You can specify an absolute directory, or you can simply specify a directory relative to the sample's directory.

 For example, if the README is in the parent directory of the sample:
 ```text
 readme: ../README.md
 ```

+### Parsing rules
+No parsed commands are run through a shell, meaning that the tool will not perform any typical expansions, pipelines, redirections, or other functions.
+This also means that popular shell builtin commands like `cd`, `export`, `echo`, and others may not work as expected.

+However, any environment variables referenced in the form of `$var` or `${var}` will be expanded.
+In addition, the tool supports bash-style multiline commands (non-quoted backslashes at the end of a line that indicate a line continuation).

+The Cloud Run region should be set through the `run/region` gcloud property, as described above.
+Do not set the region through the `--region` flag in the `gcloud run` commands; the tool may not work as expected.